bromidr/bromidr.github.io/_posts/2019-09-25-retweets-do-not-imply-endorsement.md

 for our wrongs (sins) against God.
 We did not have to pay the price.

-> Although I have great boldness in Christ to command you to do what is right, I appeal to you, instead, on the basis of love.
-(Philemon 1:8-9 HCSB)
+> Although I have great boldness in Christ to command you to do what is right, I appeal to you, instead, on the basis of love. <cite>Philemon 1:8-9 HCSB</cite>

 Apostle Paul could have commanded Philemon to do what is right; instead, he appealed to him on the basis of love.
 And now, I appeal to you, on the basis of